Vistula

-The Vistula (/ˈvɪstjʊlə/; Wisła /pl/) is the longest river in Poland and the ninth-longest in Europe, at 1047 km in length.
+The Vistula (/ˈvɪstjʊlə/; Wisła /pl/; Weichsel /de/) is the longest river in Poland and the longest river draining into the Baltic Sea, at 1047 km in length.
 Its drainage basin, extending into three other countries apart from Poland, covers 193,960 km2, of which 168,868 km2 is in Poland.

 The Vistula rises at Barania Góra in the south of Poland, 1220 m above sea level in the Silesian Beskids (western part of Carpathian Mountains), where it begins with the White Little Vistula (Biała Wisełka) and the Black Little Vistula (Czarna Wisełka).
 It flows through Poland's largest cities, including Kraków, Sandomierz, Warsaw, Płock, Włocławek, Toruń, Bydgoszcz, Świecie, Grudziądz, Tczew and Gdańsk.
 It empties into the Vistula Lagoon (Zalew Wiślany) or directly into the Gdańsk Bay of the Baltic Sea with a delta of six main branches (Leniwka, Przekop, Śmiała Wisła, Martwa Wisła, Nogat and Szkarpawa).

 The river has many associations with Polish culture, history and national identity.
 It is Poland's most important waterway and natural symbol, flowing through its two main cities (Kraków and Warsaw), and the phrase "Land on the Vistula" can be synonymous with Poland.
 Historically, the river was also important for the Baltic and German (Prussian) peoples.

 The Vistula has given its name to the last glacial period that occurred in northern Europe, approximately between 100,000 and 10,000 BC, the Weichselian glaciation.